Exploring Isle Royale

 In Grand Portage, rooms at the Grand Portage Lodge & Casino are convenient.
 There's also a campground at the marina.

 For more, see Life on the Grand Portage.

 Getting there from Copper Harbor, Mich.: The Isle Royale Queen IV makes the three-hour trip to Rock Harbor from mid-May through September.
 In July, they run every day except Wednesday, daily from August through Labor Day.

 Since the boat leaves Copper Harbor at 8 a.m., you'll need to stay overnight.
 For more, see Copper Harbor refuge.

 Longtime researcher Rolf Peterson recommended that new wolves be introduced, and 15 new wolves were brought to the island in the winter of 2018-19.
 Another three came in September 2019, and the wolves have successfully produced pups.

 Or hike any part of the 42-mile Greenstone Ridge Trail, which spans the island from Rock Harbor to Windigo Harbor.

-Rock Harbor Lodge is run by a concessionaire called Forever Resorts: 866-644-2003 in winter, 906-337-4993 in summer.
+Rock Harbor Lodge is run by the concessionaire Aramark: 877-841-1064.
 It's not really a lodge; the restaurant and gift shop are in a building on the harbor, the office is in another building nearby, and rooms are in 1960s motel-style units facing the water.